BQuophi/BQuophi/README.md

 ### Hi there 👋.
 Welcome to my HUB.
-I'm Bernard, a young guy aiming to always learn more across different career feilds.
+I'm Bernard, a Data Science and Artificial Intelligence Novice aiming to always learn more and develop in a world where data is everywhere.

+⚡ Fun fact: I enjoy playing chess  and monopoly

+📫 How to reach me: iambenzeph@gmail.com
 <!--
 **BQuophi/BQuophi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.